ndban2002/ndban2002/README.md

 - 👋 Hi, I’m @ndban2002
-- 👀 I’m interested in Machine Learning, Computer Vision, NLP,...
+- 👀 I’m Data Engineer.
 - 🌱 I graduated with a bachelor's degree in Computer Science from Ton Duc Thang University.